emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 ## Area 25 - Well and Cultist Quarters
 * Well here is 4 feet wide, has a 3 foot stone lip, and descends 30 feet down into a cistern.
 The bucket, rope, and pulley are all still here and working
-* There are beds a
+* There are beds made of moldy straw here and locked footlockers here that used to belong to senior cultists
+*

 ## Area 26